DELIVERING VALUE BEYOND ELECTRICITY

-In the face of rising energy costs, our focus remains on keeping rates as affordable as possible for you.
-We work diligently to minimize the impact of rising costs industry-wide and remain committed to providing the most competitive electric rate in the state.
+We work diligently to minimize the impact of rising costs industry-wide and remain committed to providing the most competitive electric rate in the state for our members.
 In fact, our rates have been among the five lowest in the state since 2014, compared to 94 utilities according to the Public Service Commission.
-Cobb EMC members have enjoyed stable electricity prices since 2015, which has enabled members to keep nearly $65 million in their pockets and in the local economy in the form of a wholesale power credit on their monthly bills since 2013.
+Cobb EMC members have enjoyed stable electricity prices since 2015, which has enabled members to keep nearly $76 million in their pockets and in the local economy in the form of a power cost adjustment (PCA), formerly known as a wholesale power adjustment (WPA), on their monthly bills since 2013.

-Our members' bills are $42 lower per month than the state average according to the PSC 2024 Summer Rate Survey, and we rank #1 for the lowest rates in the state among all 94 electric utilities for the second year in a row.
+Our members' bills are $58 lower per month than the state average according to the PSC 2025 Winter Rate Survey, and we rank #1 for the lowest rates in the state among all 94 electric utilities for the third year in a row.

 The lowest rates in the state among all 94 electric utilities: